dobbyman66/boba/README.md

 These attributes can be further categorized into product, operations, marketing perspectives for us to form recommendations.

 Comments:

 Prof Chen: Contrast boba tea shops with froyo shops (to compare baseline preferences / behaviors for dessert / snack restaurants).

 Prof Chen: you might want to filter or pivot by user profiles and backgrounds as well - you can join to the users table to do so

 Prof Chen: You can also include the features of the restaurants (like if they accept credit cards, do take out, etc. as other features in your model).

 What features are important or say related to the success of a tea shop?

 Success definition: restaurant_review_count, is_open, or restaurant_rating

-Features include business_parking, ambience, attributes May need variable business_id back to the dataset to get unique stores Cathy, Rachel, Penny
+Features include business_parking, ambience, attributes

+May need variable business_id back to the dataset to get unique stores

-3 sentimental categories: useful(17,275 reviews), cool(11,934 reviews), funny(8,641 reviews)
+sentimental categories: useful(17,275 reviews), cool(11,934 reviews), funny(8,641 reviews)

 Risks